-Get 2 months free!#

-Go to bowwowinsurance.com.au or call 1800 668 502 (promo code PGP348)
+Get a free quote from bowwowinsurance.com.au or call 1800 668 502

-#This offer provides you with 2 months free in your first policy year.
-For fortnightly or monthly instalment payers, you will not be charged an instalment for the first two months of your first policy period and your instalments will commence to be charged from the third month of your policy period.
-For annual payments, the two months free will be deducted from your first policy year premium at the time of purchase.
-This offer applies to new Bow Wow Meow Pet Insurance policies only, purchased between 1 December 2023 at 12.01am AEST and 30 June 2025 at 11.59pm AEST.
-Offer will cease if you change your level of cover.
-Offer cannot be used in conjunction with any other offer with the exception of the multi-pet discount.
-Terms, conditions and eligibility criteria apply (Refer to the PDS).
 Bow Wow Meow Pet Insurance policies entered into for the first time prior to 14 June 2023 and subsequent renewals of those policies are issued by The Hollard Insurance Company Pty Ltd ABN 78 090 584 473, AFSL 241436, arranged and administered by PetSure (Australia) Pty Ltd ABN 95 075 949 923, AFSL 420183 (PetSure) and promoted and distributed by PetSure's Authorised Representative (AR) Bow Wow Meow Pty Ltd ABN 76 124 601 127, AR 318913 (BWM).
-Bow Wow Meow Pet Insurance Policies entered into for the first time on or after 14 June 2023 and subsequent renewals of those policies are issued by PetSure and promoted and distributed by PetSure's AR, BWM.
+Bow Wow Meow Pet Insurance policies entered into for the first time on or after 14 June 2023 and subsequent renewals of those policies are issued by PetSure and promoted and distributed by PetSure's AR, BWM.
 Any advice provided is general only and does not take into account your individual objectives, financial situation or needs.
 Please consider the Product Disclosure Statement (PDS) to ensure this product meets your needs before purchasing, or choosing to continue with the product.
 PDS and Target Market Determination available at bowwowinsurance.com.au.

 ^VetChat is a non-insurance product that is separate from the Bow Wow Meow Pet Insurance product and is separately provided by VetChat Services Pty Ltd (VetChat).
 VetChat is a related company of PetSure (Australia) Pty Ltd. VetChat consult membership and consultations are subject to VetChat's general Terms and Conditions, including the Privacy Policy, which are available online at www.vetchat.com.au.
-VetChat consult membership entitles you to access consults during the current policy period.
+VetChat consult membership entitles you to use up to four (4) VetChat consults per month during the current policy period.
 For the full terms of this offer, visit bowwowmeow.vetchat.com.au/terms-and-conditions.